bybit-exchange/api-connectors/swagger-gen/java/docs/OrderApi.md

 BigDecimal limit = new BigDecimal(); // BigDecimal | TLimit for data size per page, max size is 50.
 Default as showing 20 pieces of data per page
 String orderStatus = "orderStatus_example"; // String | Query your orders for all statuses if 'order_status' is empty.
 If you want to query orders with specific statuses , you can pass the order_status split by
 String direction = "direction_example"; // String | Search direction. prev: prev page, next: next page.
-Defaults to next String cursor = "cursor_example"; // String | Page turning mark，Use return cursor,Sign use origin data, in request please urlencode try {
+Defaults to next String cursor = "cursor_example"; // String | cursor is a unique identifier for a specific record, which acts as a pointer to the next record we want to start querying from to get the next page of results try {
     Object result = apiInstance.orderGetOrders(symbol, limit, orderStatus, direction, cursor);
     System.out.println(result);